 She makes an important point.
 The idea is that before the advent of the recording industry, there almost certainly was more genre hopping.
 An impact of the birth of the record industry was the segregation (literally and figuratively) of music.
 Suddenly, there was a category called “race records.”
 There were hillbilly records and country records.
 This, she said, led to everything that happened afterwards.
 Perhaps the creation of these artificial silos had a deleterious effect on the development of American music.

 It’s possible to extrapolate: When people play music together in the same room, at the same church or on the same back porch, the gulfs between them are at least momentarily bridged.
 Each genre influences the others.
-That couldn’t happen if the act of experiencing music was by definition isolated (i.e., recording, sale and listening of music in isolation).
+That doesn’t happen as readily if the act of creating and experiencing music is as isolated as it is when the recording and consumption of music is separated, something that of course characterizes our electronic age.

 It also is important to note the importance of the Civil War.
 For the first time, musicians from different regions were thrown together.
 They made music when they weren’t busy sewing labels with their names and addresses onto the backs of their uniforms so that the authorities would know where to send their bodies.
 Some of the genres we know today, such as bluegrass and country, were the product of these local influences as they mixed with the German, Irish, African and other ethnic music that also was present.